optuna/optuna-dashboard/vscode/README.md

-# Optuna Dashboard for VSCode
+# Optuna Dashboard for VS Code

 The Optuna Dashboard extension lets you open Optuna's SQLite3 database in Optuna Dashboard, allowing users to see optimization histories in graphs and tables.